vuvuvu/songlist-overlay/README.md

 ### maxQueueItems

 The maximum number of items that will be shown in the queue.
 For example, if you set this to ```3```, only the first three items in the queue will appear.
 See **showMore** if you want to let viewers know that there are more than your maximum number of items in the queue.

-Note that setting this to ```0``` will not cause an unlimited number of items to be shown.
-If you want an unlimited number to be shown, set this to ```999``` or another really high value.
-This is not recommended, because eventually the bottom of the queue will go off the screen!

 ### showMore